 To begin the resurrection process, you need to first ask the BIG question I ask my clients when they feel dissatisfied, frustrated, or disconnected from their lives or when things aren’t working the way they want them to.
 Ask yourself:

 What are you saying “no” to right now?

-If you can answer that question, with total honestly, you’ll have the exact information you need to move toward whatever it is your soul desires, because at the heart of many problems related to purpose and joy there is a BIG, FAT “no.”
+If you can answer that question with total honestly, you’ll have the exact information you need to move toward whatever it is your soul desires, because at the heart of many problems related to living the full expression of your purpose is a BIG, FAT “no” standing in your way.

-When I was talking with a client a few months ago, she told me she felt stuck with her life.
+When I was talking with a client a years ago, she told me she felt stuck with her life.
 I asked her if she knew what her purpose was and she said, “No.” The look of sadness on her face spoke volumes.